Designing protocols - 9.5 - Designing a complete protocol

 Download the stack definition before using Auto Deck Fill.

-You can drag and drop your assets onto deck locations.
-If you do this, check the Errors (see section 9.5.7) panel on the Steps view afterwards, in case you need to revise your layout.
-There is an Undo function which empties the entire deck, to start again if you need to.
-To remove a single asset, right click on it and select ‘Remove’.
+the Steps view afterwards, in case you need to revise your layout.
+There is a Reset Decks function which empties the entire deck, to start again if you need to.
+To remove a single asset, right click on it and select 'Remove'.
 You can then drag it to a new location.

-9.5.7 Getting feedback from the Errors panel
+9.5.9 Getting feedback from the Errors panel

 Check the Errors panel as you are designing your protocol: it will notify you of volumetric inconsistencies or missing steps such as using tips without a prior Load Tips step.
+There are 3 levels of severity:

-1. Errors are the most serious problems i.e. when you have not defined a step correctly.
+1. Errors are the most serious problems i.e., when you have not defined a step correctly.
 If there are Errors, your protocol cannot be executed.

-2. Warnings will not prevent firefly executing your protocol, but they alert you to significant problems i.e. when cross contamination may occur.
+2. Warnings will not prevent firefly executing your protocol, but they alert you to significant problems i.e., when cross contamination may occur.

 3. Information messages alert you to minor issues or possible improvements.